tratteria/tratteria/kubernetes/README.md

-# Kubernetes Configuration for tratteria
+# Kubernetes Configuration for tokenetes

-This directory contains the necessary Kubernetes YAML files to deploy Tratteria.
-Below are the instructions on how to deploy Tratteria on Kubernetes:
+This directory contains the necessary Kubernetes YAML files to deploy Tokenetes.
+Below are the instructions on how to deploy Tokenetes on Kubernetes:

 ## Files Included

-- `deployment.yaml`: Defines the Kubernetes Deployment for Tratteria.
+- `deployment.yaml`: Defines the Kubernetes Deployment for Tokenetes.
-- `service.yaml`: Defines the Kubernetes Service for Tratteria.
+- `service.yaml`: Defines the Kubernetes Service for Tokenetes.
-- `service-account.yaml`: Sets up a Kubernetes Service Account for Tratteria.
+- `service-account.yaml`: Sets up a Kubernetes Service Account for Tokenetes.

 ## Prerequisites

-Before deploying, ensure [tconfigd](https://github.com/tratteria/tconfigd) is installed in your Kubernetes cluster.
-If not, follow the [tconfigd installation instructions](https://github.com/tratteria/tconfigd/tree/main/installation) to install it in your Kubernetes cluster.
+Before deploying, ensure [tconfigd](https://github.com/tokenetes/tconfigd) is installed in your Kubernetes cluster.
+If not, follow the [tconfigd installation instructions](https://github.com/tokenetes/tconfigd/tree/main/installation) to install it in your Kubernetes cluster.

 ## Configuration Adjustments